lc19997/goimap/README.md

 # go-imap-notmuch

 :bangbang: | This software is experimental, use at your own risk.
 Please make a backup of your Maildir and notmuch database before trying to use this.
+I've also mostly given up on this idea and I've just put Dovecot + Solr in front of my Maildir.
 :---: | :---